Northern Ontario artist Bert Weir

-A lot of people in Sudbury remember Bert Weir an artist who dedicated his life to painting the spirit of the Northern Ontario bush Now he was based in Parry Sound but travelled through out the northeast His paintings can be found in the Art Gallery of Sudbury collection and at the .N.
-Demerai Library at Laurention University.
+A lot of people in Sudbury remember Bert Weir an artist who dedicated his life to painting the spirit of the Northern Ontario bush.
+Now he was based in Parry Sound but travelled through out the northeast.
+His paintings can be found in the Art Gallery of Sudbury collection and at the J.N.
+Desmarais Library at Laurention University.

 Bert Weir died recently at the age of 92.
 Demetra Christakos is the curator of the Art Gallery of Sudbury and she spoke about Bert with CBC reporter Kate Rutherford.

 C.D.
 My impression was he was a very vigorous committed artist who had an astounding output of work and he that was a great collaborator in the presentation of his work as well.

 C.D His work, Bert worked on a large scale producing works of size that aren’t that common in Northern Ontario.
 He organized his studio and his life as a professional artist kind of without respect to the containment ideas or the limitations of working in Northern Ontario at that time.
 He was a really visionary artist and his work was a really lyrical response I think to the landscape and to everything that he really felt when he was painting.
 He painted almost like a dancer because he was working on such a big scale.
 At that time this lyrical approach and even painting the use of colour that Bert was working with was not really what was not the norm in the painting world or the art world.
 So he had a great sense of self-confidence and you can see it in the work.

 K.R.
 What are the holdings of his in the art gallery and where are they?